web-goddess/MUGicalNode/README.md

 ### Setup
 * You need to create an SQS queue called `meetupgroups`.
   * The retention period on the queue is set to 23 hours, which ensures that if something goes wrong, it gets purged before it runs again the next day.
-  * The default visibility timeout on the queue is set to 5 minutes.
+  * The default visibility timeout on the queue is set to 1 minute.
-  * After 3 failed attempts to retrieve events, the group is sent to a dead letter queue.
+* Update the `QUEUE_URL` in the lambda function to match the URL of your queue.
 * Make sure the region in the lambda matches the one where you set up your SQS queue and your parameter store!
 * Make sure your lambda execution role has permissions to access the parameter store!
 * You need to set up a CloudWatch rule for each city to trigger the lambda to run on a cron schedule.